robertoreale/virtuoso-dba/manuscript/oracle/grouping-reporting.md

-## Grouping & Reporting
+## Grouping and Reporting

 ### Count the data files for each tablespaces and for each filesystem location

 *Keywords*: grouping, regular expressions

-Assume a Unix filesystem, don’t follow symlinks.
+Assume a Unix filesystem, donât follow symlinks.
 Moreover, generate subtotals for each of the two dimensions (*scil*. tablespace and filesystem location).

     WITH df AS (
         SELECT